 BEWARE!
 Spin and full stall are both dangerous and somewhat unpredictable manoeuvres.
 Do not stall or spin your paraglider on purpose.
-However it is very important to learn how to recognize the symptoms of a glider about to stall or spin so that you can take correct action to avoid it happening.
+However is it verv important to learn how to recognize the symptoms of a glider about to stall or spin so that you can take correct action to avoid it happening.